DomhnallP/Practice-Programs/README.md

 # Practice-Programs
-Things I've done as part of school assignments and that
+Things I've done as part of school assignments.